mflood/my_reads_react_app/README.md

 ## Project Requirements

-Rubric is here, but is only accesible if you are logged into the Udacity Course.
+> Rubric is here:

 [https://review.udacity.com/#!/rubrics/918/view](https://review.udacity.com/#!/rubrics/918/view)

+> NOTE: it is only accesible if you are logged into the Udacity Course.

 ## Search Terms